yugn27/ioshelp/_posts/2018-10-01-Technical-Assignment-campk12.md

 Hi User,

-See PDF attached below for a mockup / interactions of the P2P Video Chat App you need to implement for your coding assignment.
+See Image attached above for a mockup / interactions of the P2P Video Chat App you need to implement for your coding assignment.

 You will be using Firebase to store user info / call state, you'll be using the OpenTok iOS SDK for p2p video chat.